Amyotrophic Lateral Sclerosis (ALS) Testing Program

 Criteria For Test

 Candidates for this test are patients in the U.S. and Canada with a clinical or suspected clinical diagnosis of ALS (with or without a family history), or who are pre-symptomatic WITH a family history of ALS.
-No unaffected patient under 18 can have pre-symptomatic testing.
+No unaffected patient under 18 are offered pre-symptomatic testing.
 All symptomatic patients under 18 must have clinical features documented on the order.
+An exception would be considered if there is a known, familial, adolescent or pediatric form of rapidly progressive ALS.

 Ordering

-1. Determine if the individual meets eligibility criteria and discuss the test.
-One no charge pre-test genetic counseling appointment with a third party service (provided by GeneMatters) is available to patients through this sponsored testing program.
+- Determine if the individual meets eligibility criteria and discuss the test.
+Pre-test genetic counseling with a third party service (provided by Genome Medical) is available to patients through this sponsored testing program.

-4. The genetic test will be processed at PreventionGenetics and the results will be sent to the ordering healthcare provider about 18 days after the lab receives the specimens and all appropriately completed paperwork.
+- The genetic test will be processed at PreventionGenetics and the results will be sent to the ordering healthcare provider about 18 days after the lab receives the specimens and all appropriately completed paperwork.
 The ordering healthcare provider will discuss the results with the patient and/or caregiver.
-One no charge post-test genetic counseling appointment with a third party service (provided by GeneMatters) is available to patients through this sponsored testing program.
+Post-test genetic counseling appointment with a third party service (provided by Genome Medical) is available to patients through this sponsored testing program.

 Specimen Collection and Shipping